Morphew Hearing: More Details Shared About Alleged Tranquilizer Dart In Suzanne Morphew Disappearance

 “Because of her relationship with the Lord, it’s not how her mind works,” Barry said during one interview with investigators.

-As the defense was rehashing the fact Suzanne hid the relationship from her husband for two years, Barry physically sunk in his chair in courtroom and appeared to wipe a tear from his eye.MORE NEWS: Man Hospitalized After Being Shot In Lakewood
+As the defense was rehashing the fact Suzanne hid the relationship from her husband for two years, Barry physically sunk in his chair in courtroom and appeared to wipe a tear from his eye.MORE NEWS: Colorado Mother, Daughters Flee Afghanistan, Land At Denver International Airport

 The last day for the preliminary hearing is set for 9 a.m. on Aug.
 24.